erik-stephens/xibbaz/README.rst

   in favor of something like this::

-    group = api.host_group('Maintenance')
+    group = api.group('Maintenance')
     host = api.host('needs-work.com')
     group.add_hosts(host)
     for host in group.hosts.values():
         print('{} is in maintenance'.format(host))

-- Support ad hoc analysis.
+- Be notebook friendly.
 Zabbix is great at collecting data and triggering alerts, but makes it difficult to navigate the data.
-  Coupled with the likes of IPython Notebook & Pandas, it should be easy to analyze and visual the data.
-Even better, notebooks can be saved and shared as a kind of dashboard or report, which can be re-evaluated as needed or captured as a snapshot to PDF.
+Coupled with the likes of IPython Notebook & Pandas, it should be easy to analyze and visualize the data.
+Notebooks can be shared, serve as dashboards, generate reports, etc.

 - Minimize server load and improve latency with aggressive caching of objects.